Tree Protection Code: DMC Chapter 14.40

 How to Apply

-- Tree(s) species and size (diameter at breast height)
+- Tree(s) species and size (diameter at breast height, please refer to this guide)

 - Site plan indicating the approximate location of all significant trees on the lot